 Clean Living Tips & Products to Get Started

 Imagine the feeling of relief and wellness when you can start reducing toxins, releasing chemicals, and feeling BETTER!
 Many chronic disease sufferers see a decrease in symptoms after lightening their toxic load.
-Heck yeah!
-Here are the 11 best products to get started if you have a chronic illness or not!
+(I was one of them, heck yeah!)

 Choose Safe Cookware & Food Storage

-Most people are aware of the harmful effects of BPA which can mimic estrogen in the human body and cause a slew of issues for both men and women.
-This affects the brain, and hormonal function and negatively impacts reproduction in women.
-Even plastic containers that claim it’s ‘BPA Free Plastic’ can have high levels of toxic chemicals so avoiding them completely is best when focusing on clean living – with chronic illness or not!
+Most people are aware of the harmful effects of BPA that can mimic estrogen in the body and cause a slew of issues for both men and women.
+This affects the brain, hormonal functions and negatively impacts reproduction in women.

 1. GreenPan Swift Healthy Ceramic Nonstick

-We just got this cookware set as part of our non–toxic clean living lifestyle and I’m loving it!
+We just got this cookware set as part of our non-toxic, clean living lifestyle, and I’m loving it!
 It’s super easy to clean and cooks food FAST!
 (Sometimes too fast, so word of caution here).
 According to its description, ‘GreenPan’s Thermolon healthy ceramic nonstick coating is free of PFAS, PFOA, lead, and cadmium, so it will never release toxic fumes, even if it’s accidentally overheated’

-GreenPan Swift Health Ceramic Nonstick Cookware | Image via Amazon.com
+GreenPan Swift Health Ceramic Nonstick Cookware

 2. Glass Meal Prep Food Storage Containers